 For almost a decade Mr. Moore has worked closely with city leaders in championing revitalization of the Los Angeles River.
 The Los Angeles River flows 51 miles through the nation's 2nd-largest urban agglomeration, drains an 870 square-mile watershed, and directly connects to the world's largest water body: the Pacific Ocean.
 In 2005, the City Council directed Mr. Moore to develop a master plan for the river’s revitalization.
 After working closely with federal, state, and local government partners and countless nonprofit organizations, community groups, and individuals, involving nearly 20 formal public meetings and more than 40 working groups with community stakeholders, Mr. Moore’s team delivered the long-range Los Angeles River Revitalization Master Plan, which was adopted by the City Council in 2007.
 The Plan envisions an extensive network of parks, trails, wildlife habitat, recreation, and community revitalization amenities along the River.
 With an implementation horizon of 20-50 years, the Plan recommends more than 240 projects at an estimated total build-out cost of more than $2 billion and a new three-tiered governance system.
 Since its adoption, the Plan has attracted multiple awards and more than $40 million.
 The Plan’s implementation is being overseen by the new Los Angeles River Special Project Office, which reports directly to Mr. Moore.

-For his leadership, Mr. Moore has received numerous recognitions that exemplify his dedication to public service and the field of engineering.
+For his leadership, Mr. Moore has received numerous awards and honors that recognize his dedication to public service and the field of engineering.
 For five consecutive years (2007-2012) he received the Construction Management Association of America, Southern California Chapter’s “Distinguished Owner Honoree Award” for his consistent work in delivering professional construction management services.
 In 2010, he received the Green Solution Project of the Year Award for the South Los Angeles Wetland Park, which provides new publicly-accessible natural open space and helps achieve state and federal water pollution reduction goals.
 In 2008, he received the Community Impact Award for the City of Los Angeles Green Building Program from the Los Angeles Business Council for his work as a green building leader and for the management of new LEED projects.
 He has also won recognition from the local chapters of the American Institute of Architects, Consulting Engineers and Land Surveyors of California, Asian American Architects/Engineers Association, City of Los Angeles Quality and Productivity Commission, and he received the Friends of the Los Angeles River’s Merrill Butler Award for his Los Angeles River restoration efforts.

 Mr. Moore graduated from the University of California, Los Angeles with a Bachelor of Science degree in engineering and completed the UCLA Anderson School of Management’s Executive Organizational Leadership Program.
 He is a registered Professional Civil and Mechanical Engineer in California, has authored and co-authored many research papers and has presented his work at a wide variety of professional conferences.